aspose-3d/Aspose-3D-Reference-Tutorials/content/english/net/loading-and-saving/custom-save-options/_index.md

 Before we start exploring the exciting features of Aspose.3D, make sure you have the following prerequisites:

 - Basic understanding of C# and .NET development.
 - Aspose.3D for .NET library installed.
-You can download it from the [official release page](https://releases.aspose.com/3d/net/).
+You can download it from the [release page](https://releases.aspose.com/3d/net/).
 - A development environment set up with Visual Studio or any other preferred C# IDE.

 ## Import Namespaces